Createdd/Writing/articles/TypeScript.md

 Since I am getting more and more advanced, now it was time to take a look into Typescript.
 Not because of the simple linting of JavaScript code, but rather because of the static typing concept.

-In order to provide a certain standard of quality I content wise mostly refer to and quote the following sources:
+In order to provide a certain standard of quality I mostly refer to and quote the following sources:

 - [The Github repository and wiki of Microsoft](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Design-Goals) (Licensed under [Apache License 2.0](https://github.com/Microsoft/TypeScript-Handbook/blob/master/LICENSE))